jhurray/JHPullToRefreshKit/README.md

 ##<a name="calayer"></a> CALayer Animations

 Some animations are better done using CABasicAnimations.
 A good example of this is rotating >= 360 degrees.
 If you want to spin a view 450 degrees, UIView animation blocks will only rotate it 90 degrees.
-To have a refresh control that performs CABasic Animations you must subclass **JHLayerAnimationRefreshControl** and override one more abstract method.
+To have a refresh control that performs CABasicAnimations you must subclass **JHLayerAnimationRefreshControl** and override one more abstract method.

 **-(CALayer *) targetLayer;** sets the layer that you want animated.